iotaledger/firefly/.github/CONTRIBUTING.md

-# Contribute to wallet
+# Contribute to Firefly

-This document describes how to contribute to wallet.
+This document describes how to contribute to Firefly.

-We encourage everyone with knowledge of IOTA technology to contribute.
+We encourage everyone with knowledge and passion in IOTA technology to do so.

 Thanks! :heart: